Undergraduate Adviser For RCS Majors & Minors

 B-480 Wells Hall

 B-458 Wells Hall

 Frequently Asked Questions

 It is department policy NOT to provide overrides for 100/200 level courses.
 Space tends to open in these course as students make adjustments to their schedules so make sure to have the course on your planned schedule with an alert so you can enroll if space becomes available.
 If you have any question please contact the appropriate language coordinator.

 It is departmental policy not to grant overrides for these courses until the drop/add period is over at the beginning of each semester.
 Keep an eye on the enrollment.
 Put an alert on the course and add the course if someone drops it.
 If you are unable to add the course before the semester begins, attend the section that you would prefer to enroll in, do the work, and speak with the instructor.
 Only the course instructor can provide the authorization for the override.

-A. Click to make an advising appointment.Walk-in advising hours are held most Fridays throughout Fall and Spring Semesters.
-Hours are posted weekly on the advising appointment system.
+A. To make an advising appointment, visit MSU’s SIS to log in then “Academic Progress” and “Advising Appointments”.Walk-in advising hours are held most Fridays throughout Fall and Spring Semesters.
+Hours are posted weekly.